-It has been possible to get results because; New Orleans maritime injury lawyers at Breaux Law Firm have years of experience in helping seaman and maritime workers with success.
+It has been possible to get results because New Orleans Maritime Lawyer of Breaux Law Firm has 30 years of experience in helping seaman and maritime workers with success.

 A longshoreman also called a stevedore or dock worker is a worker who loads and unloads freight from cargo ships to docks.
 While seamen are covered for workplace injuries under the Jones Act, longshoremen are generally covered by the Federal Longshore and Harbor Workers’ Compensation Act.